Skip to main content

 Written by CΓ©line from SOPRISM

-Ideally we want you to have 2 or 3 levels (or more), especially when looking at a brand or a person.
+Ideally we want you to have 2 or 3 levels (or more).
 The idea is to create several levels that filter the audience as in a funnel, so as to keep only those people who are most relevant to the final audience.

 Here's an example of how to define a two-level audience to profile people interested in Kim Kardashian.
 We can read the following as πŸ‘‰ People having an interest in Celebrity (entertainment & media) AND Kim Kardashian